Peace. Love. Joy. Bodywork that supports peace and personal growth.

 Massage Protocol Until the Threat of COVID-19 Passes

-Those in groups known to be more vulnerable to COVID-19 complications, such as immune-compromised, with diabetes, cancer or heart disease, or over age 65, may wish to postpone massage therapy longer.
+Those in groups known to be more vulnerable to COVID-19 complications, such as immunocompromised, with diabetes, cancer or heart disease, or over age 65, may wish to postpone massage therapy longer.
 But when the time is right, a single therapist private practice like mine is the safer choice because traffic is low (fewer people sharing microbes) and the therapist is personally responsible for all preparations and the appointment schedule.
 Nothing will get lost in the shuffle and no appointments will be “squeezed in” to satisfy the pursuit of profit.
 All of which translates to lower risk for you.

 About Your Therapist

 Since the pandemic began I've been practicing physical distancing and go rarely to public places for necessities.
 I protect myself rigorously in public for both personal and professional reasons.
-To pass COVID-19 to a client would be a nightmare, so I mask, glove, maintain physical distance and use good scientific sense when I'm out and about.
+To pass COVID-19 to a client would be a nightmare, so I mask, maintain physical distance and use good scientific sense when I'm out and about.
 I wash my hands so often it's a wonder I have any skin left.
 I even learned how to make deposits with my phone.